Mausy5043/bluepy3/README.md

 ## Requirements

-The code needs an executable `bluepy-helper` to be compiled from C source.
+The code needs an executable `bluepy3-helper` to be compiled from C source.
 This is done automatically if you use the recommended pip installation method (see below).
-Otherwise, you can rebuild it using the Makefile in the `bluepy` directory.
+Otherwise, you can rebuild it using the Makefile in the `bluepy3` directory.

 ## Installation